boxcartenant/TQA_Tribunal/README.md

 This is a discord bot for the TQ&A forum.

+It's been through a lot of revisions because of changes in which discord libraries work, changes from token to slash commands, and changes to the hosting server.
+Consequently, it's looking a little sloppy at the moment.

 The Tribunal Bot provides definitions for the roles in TQ&A, and keeps a record of mock trials.
 These are the commands for general use: